 Eating.
 Aside from being necessary to live, eating can be one of life’s great simple pleasures.
 For me there are two basic classes of foods.
 There are the foods that you eat to fulfil our need for nourishment and the meals we crave for the shear enjoyment of the experience.

 Popular bushcraft author Dave Canterbury has taken these ideas to heart with his new book, “The Bushcraft Field Guide to Trapping, Gathering and Cooking in the Wild”.
-It this book he takes a look at food from as both a survival resource and as a source of enjoyment in the woods.
+In this book he looks at food as both a survival resource and as a source of enjoyment in the woods.

-Mr. Canterbury is one of today’s survival celebrities starting with his YouTube channel and the first two seasons to “Dual Survival” on the Discovery Channel and now as the author of a series of bushcraft field guides and one of the editors of “Self-reliance Illustrated”.
+Mr. Canterbury is one of today’s survival celebrities starting with his YouTube channel and the first two seasons to “Dual Survival” on the Discovery Channel.
+Hi is now the author of a series of bushcraft field guides and one of the editors of “Self-reliance Illustrated”.
 His channel on YouTube is still one of the best stops on the internet to learn survival & self-reliance skills.

 This book is all about how to eat well in the wilderness.
 It is dedicated to the full width of the subject from what to carry to how to find food in the wilderness.
 It is also a cook book, providing recipes and cooking techniques in the more primitive conditions found in camp.
 He takes his cues from the likes of Horace Kephardt in his writing, bring a modern voice to that folksy style.

 The book is in four parts, each covering an area related to food.
 It covers packing in food, cooking in the field, living off the land and emergency cooking methods.